Towards Anytime Optical Flow Estimation with Event Cameras: Experimental Results

+\textbf{Evaluation on DSEC.} Tab.~\ref{tab:dsec} presents a comprehensive evaluation on the DSEC-Flow benchmark~\cite{gehrigDSECStereoEvent2021}, including performance and computational complexity metrics.
+The metrics assess accuracy via EPE (L2 endpoint error in pixels), AE (angular error in degrees), and nPE (percentage of pixels with optical flow magnitude error greater than n pixels); model complexity via Params (millions of parameters); and computational cost via GMACs (Giga Multiply-Accumulate operations per inference, in billions).

+Analyzing the results, our EVA-Flow establishes itself as a leading solution for time-dense optical flow.
+Compared to other approaches capable of high-frequency output (Taming\_CM, LSTM-FlowNet), EVA-Flow achieves superior temporal characteristics with the lowest input latency (5ms) and the highest prediction rate (200Hz).
+While delivering this enhanced temporal resolution, it maintains a competitive level of accuracy.
+Although slightly less accurate than the top-performing non-time-dense methods, EVA-Flow demonstrates an excellent trade-off between high-frequency prediction capabilities and flow estimation precision.
+Crucially, EVA-Flow achieves this performance with remarkable computational efficiency, making it highly suitable for resource-constrained applications.

+Importantly, the reported GMACs reflect the cost for generating a \textit{single} optical flow prediction.
+This allows a fair comparison of per-prediction efficiency, irrespective of the output rate (e.g., our 200Hz vs. 10/100Hz for others).
+EVA-Flow's low per-prediction cost is what enables its high-frequency operation.

+E-RAFT~\cite{gehrigERAFTDenseOptical2021}, a representative method for event-based optical flow, incorporates the RAFT's~\cite{teed2020raft} superior design features, such as correlation computation and iterative optical flow estimation, resulting in enhanced optical flow accuracy.
+It serves as the foundation for the latest state-of-the-art methods, TMA~\cite{liu2023tma} and BFlow~\cite{gehrig2024dense}.
+Consequently, we have chosen E-RAFT as a benchmark for our qualitative experiments.

 The qualitative results of our method on the DSEC flow dataset are shown in Fig.~\ref{fig:desc-visual}.
-To make a more intuitive comparison of the accuracy of optical flow estimation, we also visualized the motion-compensated (MC) event frames.
-The sharper the MC frames, the more precise the optical flow estimates.
+To make a more intuitive comparison of the accuracy of optical flow estimation, we also visualized the IWEs.
 It can be seen from the Regions of Interest (ROIs) in Fig.~\ref{fig:desc-visual} that, compared with E-RAFT, our model can better distinguish the outline of small objects (such as poles) and obtain more accurate optical flow estimates.
-Our analysis indicates that the implicit use of warp-aligned edges of events in our approach to obtain motion features is the distinguishing factor compared to E-RAFT, which instead uses correlation volume.
-For small objects with simple and clear contours, it is relatively easy to warp and align event features.
-However, due to the limited textures, the correlation-based method, which relies on measuring feature similarity to obtain motion features, fails to obtain high-quality motion features when there are no sufficient texture features, resulting in the inferior performance of E-RAFT in these areas.
+Our analysis suggests that the distinguishing feature of our approach, in contrast to E-RAFT, lies in the implicit use of warp-aligned event edges to extract motion features, whereas E-RAFT relies on a correlation volume.
+For small objects with simple, well-defined contours, warping and aligning event features is relatively straightforward.
+However, due to limited textures, the correlation-based method, which depends on measuring feature similarity, struggles to capture high-quality motion features in areas with insufficient texture, leading to the inferior performance of E-RAFT in such cases.

 \textbf{Evaluation on the MVSEC dataset.} The evaluation results of the MVSEC benchmark~\cite{zhuEVFlowNetSelfSupervisedOptical2018} are presented in Tab.~\ref{tab:mvsec_compare}.
 SSL, USL, and SL stand for self-supervised-, unsupervised-, and supervised learning, respectively.
 While our model's accuracy is slightly lower than that of E-RAFT based on the data in the table, it is worth highlighting that our zero-shot results display a significantly better accuracy when directly testing the performance of the DSEC-trained model on the MVSEC dataset.
 Especially noteworthy is our model's performance at $dt{=}4$, where our model's EPE is halved compared to that of E-RAFT ($0.96$ \textit{vs.} $1.93$).
 These results demonstrate the superior generalizability of the proposed EVA-Flow.